MOCA-liberty.jpg

 Check out the Art Walk any day of the year at your own pace!
 Contact galleries and artist studios for hours or appointments.

 The ARC 3409 condominium building at 3409 Wilson Blvd. includes 4 art gallery studio units on the north side of the building.
-Adding to the neighborhood charm, the studios, along the public right of way, enable pedestrians to view the galleries and engage with the artists.
-Contact artists, Courtney Nguyen or Will Salha for a visit.
+Stop by or contact artists, Courtney Nguyen, Will Salha, Phil Linder and Bryn Wallace.

-The Shop Take a tour of "The Shop," the makerspace at Central Library (1015 N. Quincy St.) on the second floor.
-Shop staff and experienced Maker volunteers are often available to talk about recent projects, show the equipment and capabilities of the space and discuss future project ideas.
+Open from 4:00 – 5:00 p.m. on Oct.
+5. Take a tour of “The Shop,” the makerspace at Central Library (1015 N. Quincy St.).
+Shop staff and experienced Maker volunteers will talk about recent projects, show the equipment and capabilities of the space and invite visitors to create their own “Art Walk buttons.”

 In the heart of the Ballston, the Fred Schnider Gallery of Art (888 N. Quincy St.) puts placemaking at the core of its exhibitions.
-Visit their site for announcements, current exhibition information and hours of operation.
+“Suspended Animation” featuring artists Stephanie Land and Joseph Cortina will be on view during Art Walk.

 Mason Square